yaronf/I-D/STAR-Delegation/draft-sheffer-acme-star-delegation.md

 ### Order Object on the IdO-CA side

-When sending the Order to the ACME CA, the IdO SHOULD strip the "identifiers" attribute sent by the NDC ({{sec-profile-ndc-to-ido}}).
+When sending the Order to the ACME CA, the IdO SHOULD strip the "delegated" and "cname" attributes sent by the NDC ({{sec-profile-ndc-to-ido}}).
 The IdO MUST add the necessary STAR extensions to the Order.
 In addition, to allow the NDC to download the certificate using unauthenticated GET, the IdO MUST add the recurrent-certificate-get attribute and set it to true.